mozman/ezdxf/docs/source/launcher.rst

     icon_size = 32

 The *browse* command opens a DXF structure browser to investigate the internals of a DXF file without interpreting the content.
-The functionality of the DXF browser is similar to the DXF `Pretty Printer`_ (*pp* command), but without the disadvantage of creating giant HTML files.
 The intended usage is debugging invalid DXF files, which can not be loaded by the :func:`ezdxf.readfile()` or the :func:`ezdxf.recover.readfile()` functions.

 Line Numbers